-Term Explanation redress Setting right what has been done wrong; what Aotearoa New Zealand might do to put right the profound harm that has been done to individuals, whānau and communities through abuse in care.
-Takatāpui A traditional te reo Māori word meaning 'intimate friend of the same sex'.
-It includes all Māori who identify with diverse sexualities, gender expressions and / or variations of sex characteristics. tāngata kāpō Māori A reo Māori term for a person who is blind and Māori. tāngata Turi Māori A reo Māori term for a person who is Māori and Deaf and may include those who are hard of hearing. tāngata whaikaha Māori A reo Māori term for disabled people.
+Term Explanation Takatāpui A traditional te reo Māori word meaning 'intimate friend of the same sex'.
+It includes all Māori who identify with diverse sexualities, gender expressions and / or variations of sex characteristics. tāngata kāpō Māori A reo Māori term for a person who is blind and Māori. tangata Turi Māori A reo Māori term for a person who is Māori and Deaf and may include those who are hard of hearing. tāngata whaikaha Māori A reo Māori term for disabled people.
 It reflects a definition of people who are determined to do well. tāngata whaiora Māori A reo Māori term for people who are seeking health.
 It can also be used to refer to a person receiving assessment and treatment in mental health, addiction and intellectual disability services.
 Terms of Reference The legal document setting out the Inquiry's purpose and scope as set by the government, and the matters that are out of scope.